u17zl/my-react-boilerplate/README.md

 npm start
 ```

-Open /dist/index.html in a web browser, you will see the text “My React App!” inside of it.
+Open `/dist/index.html` in a web browser, you will see the text "My React App!"

 ## Installing Webpack-dev-server